myinisjap/rusty_printer_monitor/README.md

 which is correct for the OS/CPU you are using.
 - Extract the directory from the archive
 - launch rusty_printer_monitor executable
+  - on windows you will need to allow it to run do to "Publisher: Unknown publisher"
+- browse to {127.0.0.1 | ipadress of host | hostname }:8000

 ## Tech Stack